2021 Western Kentucky tornado

-During the late evening hours of Friday, December 10, 2021, a devastating high-end EF4 nocturnal tornado, sometimes referred to as the Western Kentucky tornado, Mayfield tornado, or The Beast, tracked a significant distance across Western Kentucky, United States, producing severe-to-catastrophic damage in numerous towns, including Mayfield, Princeton, Dawson Springs, and Bremen.
+During the late evening hours of December 10, 2021, a massive, long lived and devastating high-end EF4 tornado, sometimes referred to as the Western Kentucky tornado, Mayfield tornado, or The Beast, tracked a significant distance across Western Kentucky, United States, producing severe-to-catastrophic damage in numerous towns, including Mayfield, Princeton, Dawson Springs, and Bremen.
 This tornado was the second significant tornado in an exceedingly long-tracked tornado family; it began just inside northern Obion County, Tennesseea few miles after another long-tracked tornado that traveled through northeast Arkansas, the Missouri Bootheel, and northwest Tennessee – and dissipated in western Obion County.
 After crossing into Kentucky, the tornado moved through eleven counties of the Jackson Purchase and Western Coal Field regions, at times becoming wrapped in rain during its almost three-hour lifespan that covered 165.6 mi.
-It was the deadliest and longest-tracked tornado in an outbreak that produced numerous, strong tornadoes in several states; this tornado caused 57 deaths.
+It was the deadliest and longest-tracked tornado in the outbreak that produced numerous, strong tornadoes in several states; this tornado caused 57 deaths.
+It became the first violent tornado to strike the state of Kentucky since a deadly 2012 EF4 tornado that occurred over 9 years prior.
+The tornado is estimated to have caused at least $507 million in damages.

 Early estimates suggested the tornado family, which some media outlets described as a "Quad-State tornado" due to the storm's long track and similarity to the 219 mi Tri-State tornado of 1925, might have traveled 250 mi on the ground, making it the longest-tracked tornado in history.
 Storm surveys found the majority of the storm's path consisted of two separate EF4 tornadoes, and three weaker, short-lived tornadoes in between them in northwestern Obion County, Tennessee.
 The parent supercell that produced the two EF4 tornadoes, and eleven tornadoes in total, later became known as the Quad-State supercell.

 After the tornado, a state of emergency and a federal disaster were declared by Governor Andy Beshear and President Joe Biden on December 11.
 The death toll of 57 was the highest from a tornado in the month of December in U.S. history, while also being the deadliest tornado since 2011.
 Some of the worst damage occurred in Mayfield and was considered by some National Weather Service (NWS) analysts in a case study as bordering on EF5 intensity, prompting discussion on the intensity of high-end tornadoes and damage requirements.

 Multiple workers at the Mayfield Consumer Products candle factory that was destroyed with multiple casualties alleged that supervisors told them they would be fired if they left their shifts early ahead of the storm's direct hit on the city.
 Company spokespeople have denied the allegations.
 On December 17, it was reported that multiple workers (only one was named due to fear of reprisal) filed a class-action lawsuit against the company.
 The lawsuit alleged that the company had up to three and a half hours to allow employees to leave before the tornado hit the factory and showed a flagrant indifference to the rights of the workers.